8 Ways to Make Language-learning Friends and Learn Together

-They can help you learn a language!
+Not just for hangout purposes—friends can help you learn a language!

 Whether any of your current friends are already interested in learning a language, or you want to find new language friends online through conversation exchange, having support (and having fun together!) while learning isn’t only helpful, it’s important.

 In this post, we’ll talk about how you can benefit from making and having friends who are learning the same language as you or befriending and interacting with native speakers.

 - How to Learn a Language with Friends

 First of all, learning a language with friends adds motivation.
 When you’re learning a language, it can be easy to quit as soon as things get difficult.
 However, if you’re learning with friends, there’s someone else there to hold you accountable.
 Whether it’s in real life or online, and whether your friends are native speakers you’re doing a language exchange with or fellow learners of your target language, you don’t want to tell them that you’ll no longer be joining them on the journey to fluency.
 It’s much harder to quit if doing so will let your friends down!